Easy-Peasy Pizza Dough

 Directions

-Combine 1 cup of flour, yeast, sugar, salt, garlic powder, and Italian seasoning in a large bowl or your stand mixer bowl.
-Pizza’s crispier than bread or biscuits, so you don’t want to bloom your yeast for this recipe.
+Combine 1 cup of flour (Pay attention!
+This recipe calls for 2 cups of flour, but you need to add just 1 cup to begin), yeast, sugar, salt, garlic powder, and Italian seasoning in a large bowl or your stand mixer bowl.

-Mix on medium speed or use the spoon to keep stirring.
+Mix on medium speed, or use the spoon/spatula to keep stirring.
 Gradually add the second cup of flour.
-Add a bit more water if it’s too dry or crumbly or flour if it’s too sticky.
-Keep stirring or mixing until the dough is forming into a cohesive, elastic ball and is beginning to pull away from the sides of the bowl.
+Add a bit more water if it’s too dry or crumbly, or flour if it’s too sticky.
+Keep stirring or mixing until the dough forms a ball and pulls away from the sides of the bowl.
+Turn the dough out onto a lightly floured surface.

-The dough should still be slightly sticky but still should be manageable with your hands.
-You’ll want to stir, mix, or knead it as little as possible: If you work the dough too much, you’ll overdevelop the gluten, and it will lose elasticity and tear or pull back when you’re ready to flatten it into a pizza.
+You’ll want to stir, mix, or knead your dough as little as possible: If you work the dough too much, you’ll overdevelop the gluten, and it will lose elasticity and tear or pull back when you’re ready to flatten it into a pizza.

-Drizzle a separate large bowl generously with olive oil; use a pastry brush to brush up the sides of the bowl.
+Drizzle the sides of a large bowl generously with olive oil; use a pastry brush to brush it up the sides of the bowl.

 Allow dough to rise until doubled in size; about 30 minutes.